StefanoBerlato/SE2_16_172265_172811_P/README.md

 rooms_typology -> ["single_room", "double_room"]
 house_typology -> ["boarding_house", "apartment"]
-locality -> ["povo", "mesiano", "villazzano", "san_dona", "trento"] if you add a class in the above ones, remember to add it also into the DB_manager.js file, in the search_insertions_in_db method
+locality -> ["povo", "mesiano", "villazzano", "san_dona", "trento"]
+NB: if you add a class in the above ones, remember to add it also into the DB_manager.js file, in the search_insertions_in_db method

 Codici numerici: